bbjunaid/auto-messenger/README.md

 # auto-messenger
-Auto messaging for a social network
+Auto messaging for a social site

 - Setup virtualenv: